-Apple’s 7Ps of marketing comprises elements of the marketing mix that consists of product, place, price, promotion, process, people and physical evidence.
+Apple marketing mix (Apple’s 7Ps of marketing) comprises elements of the marketing mix that consists of product, place, price, promotion, process, people and physical evidence.

 Today, Apple designs, manufactures and sells technological devices such as IPhone smartphones, IPad tablets, Mac desktop and portable personal computers and iPod digital music and media players.
 Moreover, the company generates revenues via iTunes and the iTunes Store, Mac App Store, iCloud and Apple Pay.
 Apple also develops iOS and OS X operating system software and a range of application software such as iLife and iWork.